-The climb is not suitable for children below 16 years old.
+This climb is not suitable for children under 16 years of age

-This is 4 days, 3 nights, 24 kilometre trek.
-The climb begins at Park HQ which is around 40m above sea level rising to the Summit at 2,377m, it is perhaps the most difficult challenge Mulu has to offer, so when planning a trek to the Summit there are some restrictions and guidelines to keep you safe.
+This is the most challenging of Mulu’s activities offered to visitors so when planning a trek to the Summit there are some restrictions and guidelines to keep you safe.
 These rules are in place both to protect the environment and to help you properly plan and prepare for the climb.

 To protect the environment a maximum group size has been set of a total of 15 persons (including guides and porters) staying the night at any one of the Summit Huts.
 Water supplies, toilet facilities, impact upon the surrounding vegetation and sleeping space are our main reasons for this limit.

 Summit Camp Huts

 Camps 1, 3 and 4 on the Summit Trail, provide shelter, cooking and toilet facilities for trekkers.
 The camps have basic cooking equipment including a small gas stove.
 WOOD FIRES ARE NOT ALLOWED anywhere along the trail.
 Trekkers need to take their own, food (make sure you have enough), raincoats, torches, first aid kit, personal medications, sleeping mats and bags, etc.

 Note: airlines do not permit you to carry gas cartridges – they can be purchased at the Park Café.

 Our Park Guides will share their wealth of information about the Park’s animals and plants.
 They know the forest very well and will guide you to ensure everyone’s safety.
 Radios are carried to stay in contact with the office and each guide regularly trains in safety, first aid and rescue techniques.